OpenBMB/AgentVerse/README.md

 ### CLI Example

-The given content presents a framework for creating multi-agent environments, with a classroom scenario as an example.
-In this scenario, there are nine agents, one playing the role of a professor and the other eight as students, showcasing the framework's potential.
+You can create a multi-agent environments provided by us.
+Using the classroom scenario as an example.
+In this scenario, there are nine agents, one playing the role of a professor and the other eight as students.

 ```shell
 python3 main.py --task nlp_classroom_9players